alexjobe/fullstack-laptop-checkout/README.txt

 The build folder is served by the backend via Node.js and Express, so you do not need to run 'npm start' in the frontend folder on your production server.
-If changes are made to the frontend, just run 'npm run build' in the frontend folder: this will create a new build folder.
+If changes are made to the frontend, just run 'npm run build' in the frontend folder to create a new build folder, and copy it to the backend folder.

 To run the app in development mode, you must run both the backend and frontend at the same time.
 Just run the command 'npm start' in both the backend and frontend folders, and navigate to localhost:3000 in a browser.
 By default, the